 While there’s practically no limit on using truly helpful, transactional push notifications (when the order ships, taxi arrives, etc.), behavior-based, promotional push notifications are way less preferable and may result in users opting out.
-According to the most recent survey, it is relatively safe to send 2-5 push notifications per week.
+According to the same survey by Localytics, it is relatively safe to send 2-5 push notifications per week.
 However, things are not so black and white here, just because general statistics cannot always apply to every single business.

 Even though it is believed that sending 2-5 push messages might be generally safe, it’s better to start with one promotional push per week (for notifications triggered by users’ behavior), and start adding more based on results you receive.